ntpeters/vim-better-whitespace/README.md

     configuration in their `vimrc`.
 I wanted to provide something that is easy to setup and use for both those new to Vim and others who don't want to mess around setting up this functionality in their `vimrc`.

+**Q:  Can you add indentation highlighting for spaces/tabs?
+Can you add highlighting for other
+    types of white space?**

+A:  No, and no.  Sorry, but both are outside the scope of this plugin.
+The purpose of this plugin
+    is to provide a better experience for showing a dealing with extra white space.
+There is already an amazing plugin for showing indentationf in Vim called [Indent Guides](https://github.com/nathanaelkane/vim-indent-guides)
+    For other types of white space highlighting, [listchars](http://vimdoc.sourceforge.net/htmldoc/options.html#'listchars') should be sufficient.

 **Q:  I have a better way to do something in this plugin.
 OR You're doing something stupid/wrong/bad.**